itom-project/plugins/PCOCamera/docs/pcoCamera.rst

 **bpp**: {int}
     bit depth, bits per pixel (usually not adjustable) **temperatures**: {double}, read-only
-    list containg the current CCD, camera and power supply temperatures in degree celcius **coolingSetPointTemperature**: {int}
+    list containing the current CCD, camera and power supply temperatures in degree celcius **coolingSetPointTemperature**: {int}
     set point for the CCD cooling control in degree celcius (only available if supported with this camera) **IRSensitivity**: {bool} [0,1]